Childhood Lead Poisoning

 - Where can I find more information?

-Half of all children poisoned by lead in Maine live in rental housing.
+Three in four children poisoned by lead in Maine live in rental housing.

 You don’t want this to happen in your buildings.